NHL Round Two Extremely Entertaining

 3. Washington Capitals VS 4.
 Pittsburgh Penguins

 This has been the keynote series since the second round draw came out and it has not disappointed.
 Four of the five games have been decided by one goal and two were decided in overtime.
-The big stars Ovechkin NHL Round Two Extremely Entertaining and Crosby NHL Round Two Extremely Entertaining have stepped up to the plate and have excelled in the spotlight as all of North America looks on.
+The big stars Ovechkin and Crosby have stepped up to the plate and have excelled in the spotlight as all of North America looks on.
 There has also been plenty of drama to boot with both sides making complaints about the officiating at one point or another and Ovechkin hitting Sergei Gonchar knee-on-knee which has created plenty of controversy across the airwaves.
 The series has been the perfect showcase for the NHL as hardcore and casual fans alike tune in and are NOT disappointed.
 As of the writing of this article the Penguins have taken a 3-2 series lead after dropping the first to in Washington.
 Pittsburgh finally got some secondary scoring in game five and it proved to be the difference between the two teams as the big stars continue to cancel each other out.
 Penguin fans would love for this series to finish in six, but for the rest of the world how could this series culminate any better than if it comes down to game seven on Wednesday at Verizon Center?

 1. Boston Bruins VS 6.
 Carolina Hurricanes